Amitabh-DevOps/Deployment-Strategies-kubernetes/Rolling-Update-Deployment/README.md

     ```

 - Immediately go to second tab where ran watch command and monitor (It will delete all the pods and then create new ones).

+>   [!NOTE]
+>
+>   If you can not access web app after the update, check your terminal, you probabily got a `error: lost connection to pod`.
+>
+>   No worry about it, again forward the svc port and you can access the app on your respective browser.